MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`updateConda`** - **Update to the latest Conda**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Update Conda to the latest version.
-This applies to the Conda installation found in `PATH` or at the path specified by the `CONDA` environment variable.
+Updates Conda to the latest version.
+This applies to the Conda installation found in `PATH` or to the path specified by the `CONDA` environment variable.
 <!-- :::editable-content-end::: -->
 <br>